INOVA-Technology/Conquest/README.md

 * - add an updater
 * - you can only have one of each item
 * - fix the saving of any random numbers
-*   make a telnet server
+*   make a working telnet server
-*   add tests
+*   finish tests
 *   add merge conflictia into map.txt
 *   consistant colors
 *   add conditional spawning (like time of virtual day, etc...)